arkency/posts/posts/2016-10-26-overcommunication-is-required-for-async-slash-remote-work.md

 We wrote a book called ["Async/Remote"](http://blog.arkency.com/async-remote/) where you can find more about the required skills for async work, no only over-communication.
 Those are things like "1-size stories", "single backlog", "async standups".

-The book is now part of the ["Smart Income for Developers"](http://www.smartincomefordevelopers.com).
+The book is now part of the ["Smart Income for Developers"](http://www.smartincomefordevelopers.com) bundle.
 It's a good deal.
 Go check it out, it's only valid this week.